muratcankoylan/MiniMax-M2-Interleaved-Thinking/README.md

 - **Different models:** swap `MINIMAX_MODEL` in `.env` to run the exact workflow on GLM/K2/Claude and compare logs.
 - **Visualization:** feed the JSONL trace into your favorite tooling (DAG viewer, metrics dashboards, etc.).
 - **Contribution ideas:** add test harnesses, integrate MCP servers, build a Streamlit or browser UI, or script head-to-head benchmarks.
+- Add new scenarios to `SCENARIOS` in `demo_runner.py`.
+- Register additional tools in `tools.py` and expose them through `build_tools_spec`.
+- Point the tool implementations at different documents if you want to showcase other workflows (API docs, test logs, etc.).

+This minimal surface keeps the **interleaved loop** visible while still exercising multiple tool calls grounded in the project’s own artifacts.
+Use it for demos or regression tests when you update your toolset.

+MiniMax-M2’s interleaved thinking thrives when we can show every decision, every tool call, and every dollar saved.
+This project keeps that loop visible—ready for open-source contributions, demos, and competitive benchmarks.
+Have fun building. 🙌

 ---